(Wark Prod. Corp.; D.W. Griffith)

-Though the analogy between the Nazarene and the modern story is merely implied in The Mother and the Law, seeming wafer thin, Griffith’s editing makes the comparison quite explicit in Intolerance, by repeatedly intercutting the two tales until they seem inextricable.
+Though the analogy between the Nazarene and the modern story is merely implied in his standalone 1919 release of The Mother and the Law, seeming wafer thin, Griffith’s editing makes the comparison quite explicit in Intolerance, by repeatedly intercutting the two tales until they seem inextricable.
 The scene of The Boy being sentenced to death, for example, is immediately intercut with that of Pilate decreeing “Let Him Be Crucified.”
 And his walk to the gallows is directly correlated with Christ’s own climb toward Cavalry.
 Scrupulously circumspect to ensure his latest film was free of any lingering suggestion of intolerance itself, Griffith re-shot the crucifixion scene to eliminate the perception he was placing blame on Jews and forearms the French tale against charges of anti-Catholic bias by casting the Dear One in the guise of a modern day Virgin Mary.

 Described by poet Vachel Lindsay as “madonna in an art as wild and young as her sweet eyes,” Griffith took this assessment to heart, presenting Mae Marsh as the spiritual descendant of the blessed mother, pure and ethereal.
 When her character prays in close-up, the soul of simplicity, she may be interceding with the Almighty himself on mankind’s behalf.
 In his deification of the Virgin, Griffith weaves visions of the eternal mother throughout the film, starting with a stone carving of the Babylonian goddess Ishtar nursing an infant, and later capturing in identical posture the Virgin Mary statue hammered into poultice by irate Huguenots.
 Much as we see the Mountain Girl defer to an idol of her goddess kept in a small shrine to the right of the screen, Dear One prays to the Madonna from a similar place of prominence residing off to the left.
 Finally, in the Christ tale, this religious icon appears to have come to living, breathing life (Lillian Langdon), freely moving about of her own accord like Pygmalion.